 - Lay your baby with stomach facing down on one of your forearms with head up over the elbow.

-- Let her feet land on either side of your hand, at an angle closer to the ground level.
+- Let their feet land on either side of your hand, at an angle closer to the ground level.

-- Lay your other hand across the baby’s back to make her feel secure.
+- Lay your other hand across the baby’s back to help them feel secure.

 - This baby positioning technique can be helpful for burping.
 Gently stroke the baby’s back to help release any trapped gas.